Vera Menchik: 1928–29: First master events, Ramsgate success

 Menchik started playing master-level events in 1928, beginning with Scarborough in May where she was included in the Premier section after two invited American players became unavailable.
 She demonstrated she could compete at the Premier level, achieving an even score of 4½/9 to finish in joint seventh place out of ten.
 Alexander Alekhine, the World Champion at the time, commented, "She is without a doubt a phenomenon, and her victory over [Fred] Yates in the first round will be historical."
 Menchik also made her Premier debut in the reserve section of the Hastings Christmas Congress that year, and regularly played in the main Premier tournament thereafter until 1937.

 During 1929, Menchik had the most successful open tournament of her career in the Kent Congress at Ramsgate, a Scheveningen team event between a British team and a foreign team, each with seven players.
 Menchik played on the foreign team, which also included former World Champion José Raúl Capablanca and her former coach Maróczy.
 The British team included Thomas and Yates.
 The foreign team won the tournament by a wide margin, and Menchik scored an unbeaten 5/7 (+3–0=4) to share second place on her team and in the tournament overall with Akiba Rubinstein, who previously had a chance to challenge for the World Championship.
 She was a ½ point behind Capablanca and a ½ point ahead of Maróczy.
 Menchik's performance drew widespread attention and resulted in her regularly receiving invitations to play international tournaments in the years to come, the first two of which were in Paris and Carlsbad in Czechoslovakia later that year.
-The 22-player Carlsbad event was the strongest chess tournament since the First World War, featuring nearly all of the world's top players.
+The 22-player Carlsbad event featured nearly all of the world's top players.
 Although Menchik did not fare well at either tournament, finishing in second-to-last and last place respectively with scores of 3/11 and 3/21, she notably won games against Edgard Colle in Paris and both Albert Becker and Friedrich Sämisch in Carlsbad.
 Sämisch was one of the inaugural players to receive the Grandmaster title.
 The victory over Becker came after he had suggested earlier in the tournament that any player Menchik defeated would be deemed a member of the "Vera Menchik Club".
 Despite Menchik's low score, Alekhine reaffirmed that she demonstrated talent and potential.
 At her next tournament in Barcelona, Menchik finished in eighth place out of fifteen participants, narrowly earning one of the prizes allocated to the top eight.